|

 What is passive income?

-Passive income is the ability to make money without doing active work for it.
-Most passive income comes from creating a product and selling it over and over again.
+Passive income is the ability to make money without doing active work.
+Most passive income comes from creating a product and selling it repeatedly.

-This is different than service or retail type income where you do a job or create a product and sell it once.
+This is different from service or retail-type income, where you do a job or create a product and sell it once.
 Passive income allows you to keep selling it.

 Ads from blogs are another example.
-You write the post and the traffic to the blog post keeps making you money long after you created it.
+You write the post and the traffic to the blog post keeps making you money long after you create it.

 Selling Digital Products on Etsy